-Students in Out-of-Home Care
+Students in Foster Care

-The board recognizes that students in out-of-home or foster care, experience mobility in and out of these care systems and from one home placement to another that disrupts their education, thereby creating barriers to academic success and on-time graduation.
-Through collaboration with state, local, and/or tribal child welfare agencies, the district will strive to minimize or eliminate educational barriers for students in out-of-home care, particularly with regard to enrollment, transfer of student records, and transportation to their school of origin.
+The board recognizes that students in foster care , experience mobility in and out of these care systems and from one home placement to another that disrupts their education, thereby creating barriers to academic success and on-time graduation.
+Through collaboration with state, local, and/or tribal child welfare agencies, the district will strive to minimize or eliminate educational barriers for students in foster care, particularly with regard to enrollment, transfer of student records, and transportation to their school of origin.
 Pursuant to chapter 28A.225 RCW, the district’s collaboration with the state department of children, youth, and families in compliance with RCW 74.13.56 is mandatory.
 The superintendent or designee is authorized to establish procedures and/or practices for implementing this policy.

 The District and its schools will work to improve systems to identify students in out-of-home care to ensure that each student has proper access to free school meals and that applicable accountability and reporting requirements are satisfied.

-Point of contact The superintendent or designee will designate an appropriate staff member to serve as the district’s point of contact with local child welfare agencies, if such agencies notify the district in writing that they have designated a point of contact for the district.
-The point of contact will work with appropriate state, local, and/or tribal child welfare agencies to receive notifications and share information regarding the status and progress of students in out-of-home care.
-The point of contact will also work collaboratively with the district’s Title I coordinator to provide supports for students in out-of-home care that are enrolled or seeking to enroll in the district.
+District and Building Level Points of contact The superintendent or designee will designate an appropriate staff member to serve as the district’s foster care liaison with local child welfare agencies, if such agencies notify the district in writing that they have designated a point of contact for the district.
+The district foster care liaison will work with appropriate state, local, and/or tribal child welfare agencies to receive notifications and share information regarding the status and progress of students who are in foster care.
+The district foster care liaison will also work collaboratively with the district’s Title I coordinator to provide supports for students in foster care that are enrolled or seeking to enroll in the district.
+The district’s foster care liaison will train the building level points of contact.

+Each district school, including elementary, middle, and high schools will establish a building point of contact for students who are in foster care.
+The principal of each district school will appoint the building point of contact for students in foster care in consultation with the district foster care liaison.
+The building level point of contact will be responsible for coordinating services and resources for students in foster care.

-Enrollment Whenever practical and in the best interest of the child, students placed into out-of-home care must remain enrolled in the school that they were attending at the time they entered out-of-home care.
+Enrollment Students in foster care must remain enrolled in the school they were attending at the time they entered foster care or changed foster placements, unless it is determined to be in their best interest to attend the neighborhood school.
 Best-interest determinations should be made as quickly as possible in order to prevent educational discontinuity for the student, and should take into consideration the student-centered factors and input from the relevant and appropriate persons listed in procedure 3116P.

 If remaining in the school of origin is determined not to be in the student’s best interest, the district will immediately enroll that student in their new school.
 Enrollment may not be denied or delayed based on the fact that documents normally required for enrollment have not been provided.